-A look back on the first Manchester Translation series (2023)
+A look back on the first Manchester Translation Series (2023)

 Manchester Translation series 2023 poster